MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_indication_parameters.md

       <b>IndicationRecvPacketINDICATION_CODE</b> value.

-#### RecvPacket.PacketLength

-The size, in bytes, of the packet that the callback function sent over the L2CAP
-       connection.

-#### RecvPacket.TotalQueueLength

-The number of packets to be processed over the L2CAP connection.

 ### -field Parameters.RecvPacket.PacketLength

 The size, in bytes, of the packet that the callback function sent over the L2CAP